akhilesh-rai/Hackerrank-Solutions/README.md

 # Hackerrank-Solutions
-## To run the examples:
+## Building the project
- - Create Visual Studio solution:  simply run "cmake ." at root directory level.
-(CMake version 3.5 or greater needed)
+ - To build the project, navigate to the project directory in a terminal and run the following commands:
+   mkdir build
+   cd build
+   cmake .. -G "Visual Studio 17 2022" -A x64
- - Visual Studio sln file "Hackerrank-Solution.sln" is generated at root folder.
+ - Visual Studio sln file "Hackerrank-Solution.sln" is generated at 'project/build' folder.

 ## Folder Structure:
     project/